Production (economics)

-Economic well-being also increases due to the growth of incomes that are gained from the growing and more efficient market production.
+Economic well-being also increases due to income gains from increasing production.
 Market production is the only production form that creates and distributes incomes to stakeholders.
 Public production and household production are financed by the incomes generated in market production.
-Thus market production has a double role in creating well-being, i.e. the role of producing goods and services and the role of creating income.
-Because of this double role, market production is the “primus motor” of economic well-being and therefore here under review.
+Thus market production has a double role: creating well-being and producing goods and services and income creation.
+Because of this double role, market production is the "primus motor" of economic well-being.

 Elements of production economics

 The underlying assumption of production is that maximisation of profit is the key objective of the producer.
 The difference in the value of the production values (the output value) and costs (associated with the factors of production) is the calculated profit.
-Efficiency, technological, pricing, behavioural, consumption and productivity changes are a few of the critical elements that significantly influence production economics.
+Efficiency, technological, pricing, behavioural, consumption and productivity changes are a few of the critical elements that significantly influence production economically.